Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy's Expected Result/Impact: Increase student engagement in the work of core characteristics.
+Strategy's Expected Result/Impact: Increase student and parent engagement in the work of core characteristics, school systems, increase on-task student behavior, and lead to increase student achievement

 Staff Responsible for Monitoring: Counselor